diericx/svelte-breadcrumbs/README.md

 # Svelte-Breadcrumbs

-Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs by levering Svelte's directory structure and (Module Context Exports)[https://learn.svelte.dev/tutorial/module-exports].
+Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs by levering Svelte's directory structure and [Module Context Exports](https://learn.svelte.dev/tutorial/module-exports).

 For example, when navigating to a route such as `/todos/[id]/edit` with the URL Pathname being `/todos/1/edit` you can immediately generate the breadcrumb `todos > 1 > edit`.

 What if you wanted that id to be the name of the todo itself?
 The crux of the issue lies in the fact that we are currently on the `/todos/[i]/edit` page, so any breadcrumb ui generated in `/todos/[i]/+page.svelte` or breadcrumb data returned in `/todos/[id]/+page.server.ts` will not be immediately available.
-Without some sort of data transfer or higher level organization we will need to regenerate the breadcrumb for each route.
+Without some sort of data transfer or higher level organization we will need to manually construct the breadcrumb for each route.

 With Svelte-Breadcrumbs, the route id is first split (e.g. `/todos/[id]/edit` -> `['todos', '[id]', '/edit']`) giving us the directory for each route.
-We then attempt to import the module of the `.svelte` file in the cooresponding directory and access a constant string `pageTitle` or getter function `getPageTitle` that was exported.
+We then import the `+page.svelte` file from the cooresponding directory and access a constant string `pageTitle` or getter function `getPageTitle` that was exported.
 The getter function is called with the current page's data passed as a parameter.

 The title is then generated with the following priority, each one acting as a fallback for it's greater: